|

 Above: L One of many shows with Bob Brozman's world music entourage at

-the Festival D'Été in Quebec City (from l to r)
+the Festival D'Été in Quebec City, 1999.
+L to R:

 guitarist Michael Dunn,